Caruce/arcgis/README.md

-# Maps for crimes in LA
+# Maps of crimes in LA
 - 5 minutes quick response from police
 - Density